 Bottlenecks impose delays and restrictions in the normal flow of transportation.
 There are three major types of bottlenecks:

 - Infrastructure bottlenecks.
 Infrastructure bottlenecks can be the outcome of chronic or temporary conditions.
 Climate change can be a factor altering conditions that could damage transport infrastructure and shorten its useful life.
 Physical restrictions such as a bridge or port can form bottlenecks as traffic expands.
 Under-investment in infrastructure can produce chronic bottlenecks when rapid economic growth takes place, implying that the capacity is insufficient to keep up with the demand.
 Temporary bottlenecks can be caused by natural or market forces.
 Weather disruptions, such as a storm, are among the most prominent, as well as construction, accidents, and labor conflicts (strikes).
 These events are usually expected, but cannot be predicted.
 A surge in demand can also create a bottleneck as infrastructures are designed to convey a constant level of service.
 Dis-investment, often through the lack of maintenance, can cause temporary bottlenecks.

 - Regulatory bottlenecks.
 Regulations that delay goods movements for security or safety inspections create bottlenecks as a direct consequence.
 If international movements are concerned, custom procedures for passengers and freight are a common source of delays.
 Even if the intention is not to convey delays, regulations inevitably cause delays and disruptions.
 There is also corruption, imposing uncertainty and a burden on transport operations.
 Three sources of bottlenecks created by the indirect effects of regulation are cabotage restrictions, competition policies, and fiscal policies.
 Cabotage restrictions prevent foreign carriers from carrying freight within a country; their capacity is thus not available.
-Competition policies can create bottlenecks either by supporting a monopoly where the operator engages in rent-seeking strategies or by complete deregulation.
+Competition policies can create bottlenecks by supporting a monopoly where the operator engages in rent-seeking strategies or by complete deregulation.
 Many carriers will compete with similar transport segments.
 Fiscal policies can deter investments through taxation and create bottlenecks.